makyo/makyo.ink/content/post/fiction/please-look-up.md

 I quickly grow tired of my own footfalls.
 Those same padded feet hitting that same hard-packed path.
 Those same claws leaving those same indentations in the same dirt, that dirt that lies halfway between mud and stone.
 Was that the same stone?
 It must have been.
 There, beside it, those four dents in the earth, perfectly space for my own claws.

 I quickly grow tired of the same path, the same aspen leaves littering the ground, the same gnarled pine roots anchoring trees to earth.
-I grow tired of the scent of of slowly decaying pine needles in the air, and I grow tired of the burning in my eyes from having spent so long crying.
+I grow tired of the scent of slowly decaying pine needles in the air, and I grow tired of the burning in my eyes from having spent so long crying.

 *Don't look up,* the sign had said, there, nailed to the tree just past the branching of paths.

 It had to have been a joke.
 It just had to be, right?
 Don't look up, right?
 In October of all months.
 Here, of all places, where pines mingle with aspen, halfway up a mountain whose name I no longer remember.
 It had to be a joke.
 It *had* to be. *It had to be.*

-No matter how much I say this to herself, how much I taste those words rolling along my tongue before being gated once more by sharp teeth, it was not.
+No matter how much I say this to myself, how much I taste those words rolling along my tongue before being gated once more by sharp teeth, it was not.
 It couldn't be, could it?
 It couldn't be a joke.

 I had read the sign, and had immediately fallen down into the space defined by that dichotomy, the gap between had-to-be and could-not-be.
 Dichotomy?
 Dialectic?
 There was no telling anymore, no matter how many times I'd tried to paste one word or the other onto the two phrases.
 Were 'dichotomy' and 'dialectic' a dichotomy or dialectic?
 Were my paws?
 My feet?